An ideal setting for a living outdoor laboratory.

 School groups often take advantage of other learning opportunities while at Saint John's University, including the challenge course, climbing wall, and fine arts programs.

-- Many trails are available, including a 1.5 mile loop through prairie, wetlands, hardwood forest, and oak savanna.
+- Many trails within the Saint John's Abbey Arboretum are available, including a 1.5 mile loop through prairie, wetlands, hardwood forest, and oak savanna.

 - Each class is hands-on, age-appropriate, and science driven.
 We work to accommodate the specific need and focus for each grade level.

-- Teachers can choose from dozens of activities we offer based on grade level and academic standards, or select a program centered around a specific theme including: insects, sensory exploration, Minnesota biomes, and environmental changes.
+- Teachers can choose from many activities we offer based on grade level and academic standards, or select a program centered around a specific theme including: insects, sensory exploration, Minnesota biomes, and environmental changes.

 - Maple syruping classes are available mid-March through mid-April.